geegaw/Koolah/README.md

 Overview
 -------------

 Koolah is an open source CMS project.
-It uses primaril PHP, jQuery, and mongodb.
+It uses primarily PHP, jQuery, and mongodb.

 Documentor